Raising the right size cattle

 When we first got into the Miniature Hereford business, we did not fully understand the importance of “size” we needed for the type of goals and objectives we had set for our business.
 After several miss-steps, we developed a strategy for producing the proper size Herefords we wanted to raise and would give us the best option for financial success.
 We started out by listing the pros and cons for the Modern Herefords and the Miniature Herefords.
 Then we took the best of the Pros and minimized the Cons to give us our Strategy for producing the best size for the Herefords we wanted to raise and be successful in reaching our goals.

 For our strategy, we decided to take the best of both worlds and meet with a size objective that utilizes the Pro items and minimizes the Con items.
 We had to produce Herefords that are acceptable to the beef industry and cattle ranchers but be more feed efficient and require less acreage per animal.
 We decided to not have any Mini Herefords that were 00, 000, or 0000 frame size.
 It is a minimum requirement that they be at least 0 or 1 frame.
-We wanted to have most of our animals be able to participate in the Miniature Hereford shows but also possibly participate in some of the Open Hereford shows.
+We wanted to have many of our animals be able to participate in the Miniature Hereford shows but also possibly participate in some of the Open Hereford shows.
 We decided we needed to create a size category that covered the top of the Miniature Hereford frame sizes and also cover the lower end of the Modern Hereford frame sizes.
 That would include 0, 1, 2, 3, 4 frame sizes.We call that “Classic Herefords”.
 The chart to the right starts with 0 and 1 frame sizes which are the top of the Miniature Hereford Frame Scores.
 If you notice there are only around 3 inches difference between the mature age Mini frame 1 and the Classic Frame 3.

 The initial Miniature Herefords were developed to produce smaller cattle because the rancher creating them stated the larger cattle were almost always selected as the winner at shows.
 Miniature Hereford breeders created a specific size limits for their shows so there were no competition against the larger animals.
 Unfortunately, we have been told the winners at Miniature Hereford shows are normally the larger animals also.